tomzorz/Sodalite/README.md

 ### Unusual title formatting

-As Obsidian prominently features the note title in a separate title-bar outside of the document itself, this theme:

-1. scales that title up to H1 size
+As Obsidian prominently features the note title in a separate title-bar outside of the document itself, this theme scales that title up to H1 size.
-2. recommends using only H2 and smaller headers in the document itself

 ### Unusual status bar placement